 In August 2015, my husband bought me two rings for our anniversary.
-They didn’t fit, so I took them back123 angry lady within the 30 day period.
+They didn’t fit, so I took them back within the 30 day period.
 However, they were not accepted because I didn’t have the receipt.
 (Of course I didn’t.
 They were a gift.)
 A few days later, the owner of the store called me, leaving a voicemail saying that I could return them anytime—without a receipt—because the transaction information was in the store’s “system.”

 A month later, life happened.
 My husband asked me for a divorce and for a while, thereafter, I was busy moving out.
 So returning the rings was a low priority.
 Seven months later, I was finally able to return to the store.
 I explained my predicament to the cashier, and she issued me a gift card.
 I decided to spend the gift card immediately since I didn’t know when I would be able to return.